Irish Day Tours from Dublin

 Then we strolled along the river and admired the flowers and trees.
 The trees along the pathway were decorated with crocheted coats wrapped around their trunks.

 Next, we stopped in the city of Cork for a one hour lunch break.
-We went to the recommended Gallahans Restaurant, which was pretty good, except for a long wait for food.
+The recommended Gallahans Restaurant was pretty good, except for a long wait for food.

-Our final tour stop was at The Rock of Cashel, a medieval tower, chapel, cathedral, and fortress, seated high on a mound, overlooking gorgeous green fields and the town of Cashel, buildings dating back to the 10th century!
-It was so impressive a site to see in person, that as we ascended the walkway and rounded the corner to the top, even my boys gasped out loud at the majesty of it all.
+Our final tour stop was at The Rock of Cashel, a medieval tower, chapel, cathedral, and fortress, seated high on a mound.
+Overlooking gorgeous green fields and the town of Cashel, the buildings date back to the 10th century!
+As we ascended the walkway and rounded the corner to the top, even my boys gasped out loud at the majesty of it all.